The following frequently asked questions primarily relate to issues, policies, procedures, and resources available at Cosumnes River College.

 Contact the Department of Veterans Affairs at 1-888-442-4551.

-While you are waiting for your VA approval, follow the CRC Steps to Success .
+While you are waiting for your VA approval, continue the CRC enrollment process.
 Select and enroll in your first classes.
 Classes fill quickly so do not wait for VA approval before you register and pay for classes.
 If you are Chapter 33 (only) and the VA will be paying tuition and fees, let the CRC VA certifying officials know that you have enrolled so that they can put a "do not drop for nonpayment" or "DND" hold on your record.
 This will keep you in your classes until the VA pays for them (Chapter 33 only).
 The CRC certifying official needs to have proof that you have applied to the VA to place this hold.
 This could be a copy of your application showing CRC as the school or confirmation that the VA received the application for Chapter 33 benefits.

 Once you receive your Certificate of Eligibility from the VA, you need to contact the CRC Veterans Services Office to complete your file.